 Introjis help the world understand what it means to be an introvert:

 1. We’re not necessarily shy.

-Shyness and introversion aren’t the same thing: shyness is the fear of other people judging you negatively, while introversion means you get overstimulated by certain types of socializing and busy environments.
-We introverts might act shy, though, if we’re feeling self-conscious.
+Shyness and introversion aren’t the same thing: shyness is the fear of other people judging you negatively, while the definition of introversion is that you get overstimulated by certain types of socializing and busy environments.
+(We introverts might act shy, though, if we’re feeling self-conscious.)

 2. Our “batteries” need recharging after being social.

 Socializing — especially in large groups or with people we don’t know well — drains us.
 If we suddenly become recluses and hardly talk to anyone for a few hours or days, please understand that we’re not angry or upset.
 Solitude is a must for us to maintain our energy and sanity.

 We usually don’t know what to say.
 But we love connecting authentically or talking about big ideas.

 4. We concentrate best when it’s quiet.

 On our jobs or at school, we do our best work when we have privacy, and there are minimal interruptions and noise.

 5. There’s a lot going on inside our heads.